 I believe in crossing over from other crafting skills, knitting, crochet and embroidery also have their place here among the adventures.

 So come with me on a journey, with pins, needles and thread.

 I look forward to hearing from you,

-This is my dressmaking blog, where I share anything sewing related, the rest of my life, book reviews, outings and trips, art, poetry etc, is on my other blog Fred-the-Needle.
+This is my sewing, making blog, where I share anything sewing or craft related, the rest of my life, book reviews, outings and trips, art, poetry etc, is on my other blog Fred-the-Needle.

 I have run a number of classes at Clothkits, Eternal Maker and Harry and Floss.